 One such experience is the MQ Art Box, a transparent container outdoors in the main courtyard.
 The location provides a home for a series of contemporary art installations.

-The group installation with the title Im Vestibülchen (English: in the little vestibule) uses transparency to explore the gaps between public and private, reflecting the semi-public space that is a foyer.
-It also includes what looks like an intriguing time-lapse photography experiment.
+- The group installation with the title Im Vestibülchen (English: in the little vestibule) used transparency to explore the gaps between public and private, reflecting the semi-public space that is a foyer.

 Tickets & visitor tips

 Tickets?
 We don’t need no tickets.
-The MQ courtyards open 24/7 every day of the year and require no ticket.
+The MQ courtyards open 24/7 every day of the year and require no ticket to walk through.